kyeno/gemlink/contrib/ci-workers/README.md

-# Snowgem CI workers
+# Gemlink CI workers

-This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in Snowgem's CI.
+This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in Gemlink's CI.

 # Criteria for Adding Workers

 a.
 Don't add workers until users complain about a problem on a platform that doesn't yet have workers or if we anticipate many users will use a platform, we may pre-emptively add an unsupported worker for it.

 b.
 Prioritize the platforms that seem to have the most users.

 c.
 When adding workers start by adding workers for the "most common" variant of any distro, then if users later encounter problems with a sub-variant, we can consider adding new workers at that point.
 Example: add Ubuntu Desktop before Xubuntu, on the assumption the former has a larger population base.

 # Setting up a latent worker on Amazon EC2

-- Add a regular (non-latent) worker to the master.cfg for dev-ci.snowgem.org, and deploy the changes.
+- Add a regular (non-latent) worker to the master.cfg for dev-ci.gemlink.org, and deploy the changes.

   - This enables the Ansible playbook to run to completion, ending in the worker connecting to the master.

 - Start a basic EC2 instance using the template AMI for the target OS.

-  - Choose the smallest instance size, it won't be used for building Snowgem.
+  - Choose the smallest instance size, it won't be used for building Gemlink.

 - Figure out which user to log into the instance with.

   - E.g. for the Ubuntu template, use "ubuntu" instead of "root"
   - If you get an Ansible error later with a message like "Failed to connect to the host via ssh: Received message too long 1349281121\r\n", that means the